-To export signal data to Microsoft Excel, launch Excel and drag the output signal of a step in SignalExpress to an Excel spreadsheet.
+To export signal data to Microsoft Excel, launch Microsoft Excel and drag the output signal of a step in NI SignalExpress Tektronix Edition to a Microsoft Excel spreadsheet.

 Printing Signals

 To print an image of a graph, right-click the Data View and select Export"Print Display from the shortcut menu.